NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.3 =
+This update fixes a minor bug when searching for bookings by date, updates compatibilty for WP v4.5, and adds links to the new online documentation.

 = 1.5.2 =
 This update fixes a bug introduced in the last version which prevented Booking Managers from approving/rejecting reservations.